fsfgdyj/multi-class-brain-tumor-classification_CNN/README.md

 Follow the steps for installation given in the official website of Pytorch.

 Research Papers
-Multi-grade brain tumor classification using deep CNN with extensive data augmentation
+Multi-class classification of brain tumor types from MR images using EfficientNets

 A Deep Learning-Based Framework for Automatic Brain Tumors Classification Using Transfer Learning